micheleangioni/support/README.md

 ## Configuration

 Support does not need any configuration to work.
-However, you may publish the configuration file through the artisan command `php artisan vendor:publish` that will add a ma_support.php file in your config directory.
+However, you may publish the configuration file through the artisan command `php artisan vendor:publish` that will add the `ma_support.php` file in your config directory.
 You can then edit this file to customize Support behaviour.

 In order to access to the file keys in your code, you can use `config('ma_support.key')`, where key is one of the file keys.